 - 2 tablespoons sugar , cane, turbinado or white (not brown or coconut sugar)

 - 1 tablespoon OPTIONAL vegan butter , plus a little extra for brushing on the griddle/pan

-Preheat a griddle or a pan over a medium/low heat.
-I set my griddle to 350°F.
+- Preheat a griddle or a pan over a medium/low heat.

-Carefully place the custardy bread slices onto the hot griddle or pan.
-Cook for around 4-5 minutes then flip carefully and cook for another 4-5 minutes on the other side.
+- Carefully place the custardy bread slices onto the preheated griddle or pan.
+Cook for around 4-5 minutes or until deeply golden, then flip carefully and cook for another 4-5 minutes on the other side, or until deeply golden.
 Try to leave it alone and not peek while it's cooking.
 If you move it too early the golden surface can get damaged and not look quite so pretty.
-Keep an eye on it while cooking and if there is any sign of it getting too dark turn it earlier or turn the heat down a little.